 The IPA notes that the magnitude of the proposed capacity procurements for MidAmerican is small relative to its capacity requirements, as shown in Table 7-5.
-The IPA, consistent with the discussion regarding the procurement strategy for ComEd, recommends that MidAmerican procure 100% of its forecasted capacity deficit through its RTO's capacity market, the MISO PRA.
+The IPA, consistent with the discussion regarding the procurement strategy for ComEd and Ameren Illinois, recommends that MidAmerican procures procure 100% of its forecastforecasted capacity deficit through its RTO's capacity market, the MISO PRA.
 MidAmerican forecasted load and capability is presented in Table 7-6 below.

-140 Actual procurement volumes may not match percentage targets.
+141 Actual procurement volumes may not match percentage targets.